arkency/posts/posts/2022-11-21-handling-third-party-webhooks-with-rails-event-store.md

 *([Read more](https://railseventstore.org/docs/v2/publishing_unique_events/) about `publish_event_uniquely` pattern)*

 ###Domain event
-This event is published when a webhook payload is processed and a domain event is extracted from it.
-It captures the memory of something interesting which affects the domain.
+This event is published when a webhook payload is processed, and a domain event is extracted from it.
+It captures the memory of something interesting, which affects the domain.
 `UserRegistered`, `OrderPlaced`, and `InvoiceIssued` are common examples.
 You can extract more than one domain event from a single technical event.
 It's also ok to have a technical event that doesn't result in any domain event.

 ## Why?